Register company in Vietnam: Introduction

 - For foreign companies that wish to set up a branch office in Vietnam, they must show evidence that they have been conducting business abroad for a minimum of 5 years previously.

-- It is important to note that at least one local resident legal representative is required.
+- For foreigners on the lookout for company formation in Vietnam, it is important to note that at least one local resident legal representative is required.
 The local legal representative can be the resident director.
 If the company wishes to appoint another legal representative who is a foreigner and not yet a resident in Vietnam, it is required that they travel to Vietnam to obtain their work permit.
 Appointed foreign legal representatives also need to have at least 1 year of experience in a managing position.

 Types of companies in Vietnam

 - Tetra Consultants will assist in incorporating your business in Vietnam.
-There are 5 main types of corporations available for business owners who wish to set up business in Vietnam, including the Limited Liability Company, Joint-Stock Company, Partnership Company, Branch Office and Representative Office.
+There are 5 main types of corporations available for business owners who wish to register company in Vietnam, including the Limited Liability Company, Joint-Stock Company, Partnership Company, Branch Office and Representative Office.
+It is important for you to give extensive consideration to each type of business structure before you proceed with Vietnam company registration.

 Limited Liability Company (LLC)